jaywayawyaj/CV/README.md

 <h2 align="center">Skills</h2>

-<h4 align="center">Teamwork</h4>
+<h4 align="center">Teamwork and Collaboration</h4>

+Working collaboratively is a real joy.
+Being able to learn with others, sharing knowledge and skills, really accelerated my learning at Makers Academy.
+Using the Agile process to make software was a really enjoyable experience and really drove home the importance of XP values to me.
 Throughout my career I have both worked in and led/managed teams across different industries.
 Having the ability to communicate between, assess the needs of, work with, and direct people is essential in any team.
 During my final project at Makers I was able to take on a variety of roles within my team, both supporting and leading when the situation dictated.
 I feel like I was able to contribute to an open, honest dynamic which worked efficiently and effectively.

 <h4 align="center">Fast Learner, Good Problem Solver</h4>

 I have a natural aptitude to pick up new concepts quickly.
 I enjoy the process of working out how to use a tool, be it technical or mechanical, and employing it in the right circumstance.
 I can also take this knowledge and use it to problem solve swiftly and effectively.
 At many points during Makers Academy I had to utilise these abilities to learn and progress, such as debugging CORS errors during our final project - a concept I'd never even encountered previously.

+<h4 align="center">Attention to Detail, Clean Code Lover</h4>

+I love code to be clean and

 <h4 align="center">Creativity and Design</h4>

 Throughout my career I have been drawn to roles in which design and creativity have been important.
 From creating rock climbing routes through to creating menus and dishes as a chef, I have been able to successfully design output both from my own initiative and to customer specification.
-I love the design and modelling aspects of code and coming up with creative ways to solve problems, such as modelling out database tables and thier associations for a short AirBnB clone project.
+I love the design and modelling aspects of code and coming up with creative ways to solve problems, such as modelling out database tables and their associations for a short AirBnB clone project.

 <h4 align="center">Critical Analysis</h4>